-*Editor’s note: this post originally published April 7, 2011 and first appeared on the Politics of the Workplace website.
+*Editor’s note: this post first appeared on the Politics of the Workplace website.

 There are tons of rules in society, some written and some implicit— a red light means stop and most people obey.
 In the workplace there are established rules of respect as well.
 For example, if you physically assault someone, steal, or don’t show up for work, it’s likely you will be fired.
 For the most part, most employees have grasped those rules, but it tends to be the unspoken, often unwritten rules of behavior that cause the most problems in the workplace.

-Here are our five tips for creating a respectful interaction in the workplace.
-These Rules of Engagement are primarily used in our workshops but these rules are so universal they could be adopted and used in a multitude of workplace scenarios to ensure respectful interactions among employees.
+Here are our five tips for creating respectful interaction in the workplace.
+These Rules of Respect are primarily used in our workshops but these rules are so universal they could be adopted and used in a multitude of workplace scenarios to ensure respectful interactions among employees.

 Science has shown us that mirror neurons work to create empathy among individuals.
 By taking the point of view of the people we work with we can better understand their motivations.